oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 The docs for [the WildFly Maven plugin are here](https://docs.wildfly.org/wildfly-maven-plugin/).
 Except for the cryptic `<command></command>` block, the plugin is pretty simple and easy to use.

 It took a little digging to figure out, but the obscure command block *is* required, at least according to the experts I asked.
-It disables integrated JASPI in the server and instead delegates validation of credentials to a non-integrated ServerAuthModule.
+It disables integrated JASPI in the server and instead delegates validation of credentials to a non-integrated `ServerAuthModule`.
 This allows for identities to be dynamically created instead of statically stored in an integrated security domain.
 Take a look at the [Elytron and Java EE Security section of the docs](https://docs.wildfly.org/26/WildFly_Elytron_Security.html#Elytron_and_Java_EE_Security) for more on this.

 > If you dig too deep into all of this, you will encounter a lot of Java API framework jargon, such as Elytron, Java EE Security, JASPI, JASPIC, and JACC.
 Arjan Tijms has [a nice article at Payara](https://blog.payara.fish/ee-security-jaspic-jacc-loginmodules-realms) that differentiates a lot of it.
 >